lchsk/big-data-project-comp530/documents/BigDataAgenda5.md

 Chris absent.

 ####2.
 Minutes of last meeting
-None.
+- We continue think the design document; due by the end of the week

 ####3.
 Action points of last meeting
+- obtain a data set
 - continuation of work on the design document

 ####4.
 Identification of tasks
-- completing design document
+- everyone works on their part of the design document
-- creation of a number of smaller tasks / assigning them to other people
+- review current list of issues; write about them in the design document; think about how they can be assigned most efficiently and whether the current timeline is viable

 **Next meeting:**